- Originally published: May 24, 2023

 1. Policy overview & purpose.
 Explain why the visitor policy exists—you can mention improving security, ensuring smooth visitor experiences, and protecting employees, visitors, and workplace assets.

 2. The Scope, AKA who the visitor policy covers.
 Clearly state who the policy applies to, such as on-site employees, remote employees visiting the office, and different types of visitors like vendors, clients, and employees’ family members.
-Outline separate procedures for different visitor types, and tailor the check-in process to suit each group’s needs.
+Outline separate procedures for different visitor types, and tailor the visitor management process to suit each group’s needs.

 3. The protocol, including: